 Draft climate plan sets stage for bolder action

-On Friday, Michigan will release a draft of its latest plan to make Michigan carbon neutral by 2050 and protect the state's people and places from climate change.
+On Jan.
+14, Michigan released a draft of its latest plan to make Michigan carbon neutral by 2050 and protect the state's people and places from climate change.

 The Department of Environment, Great Lakes & Energy (EGLE) presented the draft plan to the Council on Climate Solutions, which included all the recommendations put forth by the Council’s workgroups.
 EGLE will take public comment starting Friday before finalizing the plan.

 Charlotte Jameson, chief policy officer for the Michigan Environmental Council, co-chaired the Council on Climate Solutions' buildings and housing workgroup.
 Jameson offered praise for the state administration developing a plan and noted the need for bolder action.

 "Michigan is already experiencing the devastating effects of our changing climate, from flooding to power outages, crop failures to failing infrastructure,” she said.
 "We know the next decade will be decisive in our effort to avoid even worse impacts.
 EGLE’s draft plan is a solid foundation from which to develop a bolder, robust plan to fully decarbonize Michigan’s economy.
 The Environmental Council looks forward to working with EGLE, the Council on Climate Solutions, and the administration to strengthen the plan."

 Among the draft plan's highlights are closing all coal plants by 2035, ensuring utility companies run on 50% renewable energy by 2030 and installing the charging infrastructure to support 2 million electric vehicles by 2030.
 At least 40% of all climate investments under the plan would go toward communities that have felt the worst of climate change's effects, following the Biden administration’s Justice40 Initiative.